bluesmoon/node-faststats/README.md

     for all other buckets is the upper limit of the previous bucket.

     If you use both `bucket_precision` and `buckets`, `buckets` takes precedence.

+ *  `bucket_extension_interval`: *[number]* Tells `fast-stats` how to extend the pre-defined buckets if data exceeding the range is added.
+This is useful to capture data above your range, in multiple buckets, but with low precision so you do not end up with a large number of empty buckets.

+    By default this is not defined, so buckets will not be extended and all data beyond the end range will end up in the last bucket.

  *  `store_data`: *[boolean]* Tells `fast-stats` not to store actual data values.
 This is useful to reduce memory utilisation for large datasets, however it comes with a few caveats.